sowsan/architecture-center/docs/cloud-adoption/governance/journeys/index.md

 To begin a governance journey, choose one of the two options below.
 The options are based on synthesized customer experiences.
 The titles are based on the size of the enterprise for ease of navigation.
 However, the reader's decision may be more complex.
 The following tables outline the differences between the two options.

 > [!WARNING]
 > A more robust governance starting point may be required.
-In such cases, please consider the [Azure Virtual Datacenter](#azure-virtual-datacenter) approach briefly described [below](#azure-virtual-datacenter).
+In such cases, consider the [Azure Virtual Datacenter](#azure-virtual-datacenter) approach briefly described [below](#azure-virtual-datacenter).
 This approach is commonly suggested during enterprise-scale adoption efforts, and especially for efforts which exceed 10,000 assets.
 It is also the de facto choice for complex governance scenarios when any of the following are required: extensive third-party compliance requirements, deep domain expertise, or parity with mature IT governance policies and compliance requirements.

 > [!NOTE]
 > It’s unlikely that either journey aligns completely to your situation.
 Choose whichever journey is closest and use it as a starting point.
 Throughout the journey, additional information is provided to help you customize decisions to meet specific criteria.